10 Criteria to Evaluate When Choosing a New Technology

 You might have strong opinions yourself, but end-users are best positioned to evaluate this criterion.
 It’s important to look at user-friendliness through each lens of the technology.
 Often we see user-friendliness evaluated only from the perspective of end-users doing data collection or capture – that’s a crucial lens, but the technology’s friendliness for data management, data analysis, data visualization may be equally important.

-3. Security: Can you trust that your data are safe on the technology?
+3. Security: Can you trust that your data is safe on the technology?

 This criterion is not simply about ticking a box that the technology provider has a white paper about GDPR or ISO 27001 – when it comes to data protection, GDPR compliance has as much to do with your practices as with the technology you use.
 Rather, think about security through two lenses: internal and external.